Skip to content ↓

 Learners with poor attendance are less likely to achieve their academic potential and may find that they suffer socially.
 We have a responsibility to ensure that our learners are given all the opportunities to succeed both academically, socially and for their future life choices.

 We kindly request that you keep the academy informed of any matters that may affect your child’s attendance whilst at the Academy.
-Working together to support your child is vital in order to ensure that they are achieving their academic potential and to support their wellbeing.
+Working together to support your child is vital to ensure that they are achieving their academic potential and to support their wellbeing.

 School attendance is everyone’s responsibility and should you have any questions or concerns in relation to school attendance, you should speak initially to your child’s class teacher.